The CAT tool for individual translators

 a) Provide Controller with full details of the Processing to be undertaken by each Sub-processor.

-b) Carry out adequate due diligence on each Sub-Processor to ensure that it can provide the level of protection for Controller Personal Data, including without limitation, sufficient guarantees to implement appropriate technical and organisational measures in such a manner that Processing will meet the requirements of GDPR, this Agreement, the General Terms of Service and the applicable Data Protection Laws.
+b) Carry out adequate due diligence on each Sub-Processor to ensure that it can provide the level of protection for Controller Personal Data, including without limitation, sufficient guarantees to implement appropriate technical and organizational measures in such a manner that Processing will meet the requirements of GDPR, this Agreement, the General Terms of Service and the applicable Data Protection Laws.

 c) Include terms in the contract between Processor and each Sub-processor which are the same as those set out in this Addendum.
 Upon request, Processor shall provide a copy of its agreements with Sub-Processors to Controller for its review.